Privacy Policy

 Information Maintained Electronically.
 Subject to a schedule established by federal law, if we maintain your PHI electronically, you have the right to ask for an accounting of all disclosures.
 Under federal law, you may request an accounting for a period of three (3) years prior to the date the accounting is requested.

 Right to a Copy of This Notice.
 You have the right to a paper copy of this notice at any time.
-You may also obtain an electronic copy of this notice by clicking on Joint Notice of Privacy Practices (NOPP) located on Driscoll’s website at www.driscollchildrens.org.
+You may also obtain an electronic copy of this notice by clicking on Notice of Privacy Practices (NOPP) located on DHP’s web site at www.driscollhealthplan.com.

 Right to Revoke Authorization.
 You have a right to revoke a previous authorization you have made for uses and disclosures at any time, provided that the revocation is submitted in writing.
 The revocation will be in effect upon receipt and validation with the exception and to the extent that the entity has previously used or disclosed PHI in reliance on a previous authorization.

-Changes to This Notice.
 We reserve the right to change or revise this notice at any time.
 The new notice will contain the effective date.
-Driscoll reserves the right to apply the amended notice to all previously acquired PHI about you.
-Each time you register at or are admitted for treatment or healthcare services, you may request a copy of the current notice in effect.
+DHP reserves the right to apply the amended notice to all previously acquired PHI about you.
+As part of your annual mailing, you will receive a copy of the current notice in effect.

 Complaints: If you believe your privacy rights have been violated, you may file a complaint utilizing the contact information at the end of this notice, or by contacting the U.S. Department of Health and Human Services at 200 Independence Avenue, S.W., Room 509F, HHH Building, Washington, D.C.
 20201, Phone: 1-800-368-1019, or Email: OCRComplaint@hhs.gov.
 You will not be penalized for filing a complaint.